7 tips to ace your video interviews

-We’ve put together seven tips and tricks to help you prepare for your video interviews and impress potential employers.
+Read on for seven tips and tricks to help you prepare for your apprenticeship video interview that’ll have you feeling, and looking, super professional.

 There are two types of video interviews, live and pre-recorded.

-FYI, pre-recorded interviews aren’t always a substitute for doing a live interview, and some companies will ask you to do both.
+FYI, pre-recorded interviews aren’t always a substitute for doing a live interview.
+And some employers will ask you to do both.

 Tips and tricks